alechewitt/cssGuidelines/README.md

 Always look to abstract components.

 A name like .homepage-nav limits its use.
 Instead think about writing styles in such a way that they can be reused in other parts of the app.
 Instead of .homepage-nav, try .nav or .nav-bar.
-Ask yourself if this component could be reused in another context (chances are it could!).
-But don't create single use components, ask yourself: is it a reusable component or a specific change?
-If a specific change, could it be dealt with as a utility?
+Ask yourself if this component could be reused in another context.
+But don't create single use components.
+Ask yourself: is it really a reusable component or a specific change?
+If a specific change, could it be dealt with as a utility or modifier?

 Components should belong to their own less file.
 For example, all general button definitions belong in buttons.less.